Machine-Learning-Foundations/exercise_08_dim_reduction/README.md

 ### Task 1: Principal Component Analysis

 In this task, we will implement all the necessary steps to perform a PCA and visualize how much of the original information content of an image remains after the image features are projected into a lower dimensional space.
-To achieve this, we will treat each row of the input image as an individual data sample, with the features represented by the RGB values in each column.
-We then apply PCA to these samples to obtain the principal components, project each sample onto the first _k_ principal components, and then back into the original space.
-The example image we use has _531 rows x 800 columns x 3 color values_, resulting in 531 samples with 2400 features each.

 Navigate to `src/ex1_pca.py` and have a look at the `__main__` function :